About Kolbe House

 Fr.
 Larry began the ministry at St. Columbkille Parish, but shortly thereafter Assumption B.V.M. was in need of a new pastor.
 Located only a few blocks from Cook County Jail, it seemed the perfect location for Kolbe House.
 Fr.
 Larry worked hard to incorporate Kolbe House’s ministry into the community.
 “The truth is that no one is 100 percent clean and no one is 100 percent dirty,” he said in an interview with the Chicago Tribune in 2000.
 “In any given congregation, you have saints and sinners together--you just don't know which is which.”

 After Fr.
 Larry’s death, Fr.
 Arturo Perez became director of Kolbe House and pastor of Assumption B.V.M. parish until he retired in 2016.
-He was succeeded by the current director and pastor, Fr.
-Mark Bartosic.
-Under Fr.
-Mark’s direction, Kolbe House continues to follow the comprehensive vision of a place where individuals and families affected by the criminal justice system can find not only access to services but also a welcoming community where they are treated as family.
+He was succeeded by Fr.
+Mark Bartosic, who after two years with Kolbe House was ordained bishop in September 2018.

 St. Maximilian Maria Kolbe, born in Poland in 1894, grew up with a great love for Mary, who appeared to him when he was ten years old.
 At 16, he entered the novitiate of the Conventual Franciscans and advanced his studies until being ordained a priest in 1918.
 Shortly thereafter he founded the movement that became the center of his ministry, the Militia of the Immaculata.
 Through this movement he promoted consecration to the Virgin Mary and use of the Miraculous Medal.